betaglot/plantabeta/docs/dev/TaskList.md

 There will be hundreds of tasks

 ::: tip

-Use screenshots and PaperPhoto for "make this" tasks.
+- Use screenshots and PaperPhoto for "make this" tasks.

-Some tasks are difficult to put into words
+    - Some tasks are difficult to put into words

+**Group these tasks into Job Descriptions**
 :::

+---

 ## Academia